neilk/octopress/source/_posts/2008-08-01-google-transit-heatmaps.markdown

 subtitle: Or, way-too-data-driven-decisions
 date: 2008-08-01 23:52
 comments: true
-categories: google flickr datavis map heatmap googlemaps kml
+categories: google flickr map hack
 ---
 I'm a public transit user.
 I was moving back to San Francisco to work for Flickr.
 I've read research that says that a short commute has a